 Northwestern University grants leaves of absence for medical care for oneself, for maternity or other family care, for some personal reasons, and for military duty.
 With a leave of absence, an individual may under some circumstances temporarily leave a University position with an intention to return to active university employment and during the leave maintain a relationship with the University that provides access to certain benefits and does not break service.

-The following pages describe the provisions for six kinds of leave of absence available from the university:
+The following pages describe the provisions for ten kinds of leave of absence available from the university:

 Retirement contributions.
-University contributions to the individual’s retirement accounts continue as a percent of the University salary paid during the leave, such as for vacation or holiday pay, but these contributions are not made when the individual receives income from insurance benefits.
-Employees on unpaid leave may make their own contributions directly to the retirement plan without the University matching funds.
+University contributions to the individual’s retirement accounts continue as a percent of the University salary paid during the leave, such as for vacation or holiday pay.

 Paid time benefits.
 Vacation continues to accrue while paid vacation and extended sick time is being taken and during University scheduled and personal floating holidays.
 Vacation and sick time do not accrue during unpaid leave.